Point-line geometries related to binary equidistant codes: Abstract

 \section{Abstract}

-We investigate point-line geometries whose singular subspaces correspond to binary equidistant codes.
+Point-line geometries whose singular subspaces correspond to binary equidistant codes are investigated.
 The main result is a description of automorphisms of these geometries.
 In some important cases, automorphisms induced by non-monomial linear automorphisms surprisingly arise.